What is posting?

 The EU law thus provides a clear framework to guarantee fair competition and respect for the posted workers' rights so that both businesses and workers can take full advantage of the internal market opportunities.

-National figures and legislation on posting of workers
+National figures on posting of workers

 These country fiches contain key data on the employment numbers, trends and sectors in each EU Member State.